Reptar

 Reptar is a fictional character from the American animated television series Rugrats.
-It is a green T. rex (and sometimes appears in red-violet and lilac) with rounded, blue spike-like appendages on his back, which intentionally causes him to resemble and spoof Godzilla.
-Outside of Rugrats-related films, Reptar appears as a playable character in Nickelodeon Kart Racers, Nickelodeon Kart Racers 2: Grand Prix and 2021's Nickelodeon All-Star Brawl.
+He is a green Tyrannosaurus-like kaiju (and sometimes appears in red-violet and lilac) with rounded and blue spike-like appendages on its back, which intentionally causes it to resemble and spoof Godzilla.
+Outside of Rugrats-related films, Reptar appears as a playable character in the Nickelodeon Kart Racers and Nickelodeon All-Star Brawl video game series.

 Character concept and depiction

 Reptar is portrayed as being a fictional character in the Rugrats universe idolized by a majority of the children featured in the series, particularly Tommy Pickles and his friends.
-A gigantic green, irradiated Tyrannosaurus rex, Reptar's popularity as a character is noticeably akin to that possessed by Mickey Mouse, although his role is similar to Godzilla.
-When it appeared in Rugrats three-related films, it prominently showed a Japanese theme park that was depicting Reptar.
-This popularity is seen in the merchandise spawned from his character as seen in the program owned by the babies and in the numerous forms of entertainment which he has inspired, such as an amusement park, chocolate bar, funko pop, and an ice show (as featured in the episode "Reptar on Ice").
+A gigantic green and Tyrannosaurus-like kaiju, Reptar's popularity as a character is noticeably akin to that of Mickey Mouse, although his role is similar to Godzilla.
+When it appeared in Rugrats related films, it prominently showed a Japanese theme park that was depicting Reptar.
+This popularity is seen in the merchandise spawned from his character and owned by the babies as seen in the program.
+The Reptar character has since been used in real-world merchandise branding, such as an amusement park ride, chocolate bar, Funko Pop, and an ice show (as featured in the episode "Reptar on Ice").

+In the TV series

+In the 2021 series, Reptar stars in a new series called "Reptar in Space", which depicts him being stranded on the Moon after his spaceship blows up after a long journey through space, now he has to protect Earth from alien invaders and find a way back home.